jldugger/blog/content/Programming/what-every-sysadmin-should-know.md

 System administration is more than clicking Next, [cutting your fingers on cagenuts][3], and 3am pager alerts.
 Sysadmins can borrow many of the same skills and tools that programmers use daily to make themselves more productive, and build a deeper understanding of the systems they manage.
+The following five skills are perhaps the most obvious overlaps between our two roles:

 **Version Control.**  Be able to generate, read and apply patches.
 In 2012, it's vital that your version control system present a repo wide version history.
 You should be able to